Validos/validos.github.io/README.md

 <a href="http://validos.org/"><img align="right" src="http://www.validos.org/images/Validos_logo.gif" alt="Validos"></a>
 Some intro text here and so on.
 For more information on Validos, please see the [Validos main site](http://www.validos.org).
-We're open to pull requests!
+We're also open to pull requests!
 If you want to contribute, please read the [contribution guidelines](contributing.md).

 ## Introductory